Canon 1300D vs Sony A7 III

 It is notable that the A7 III has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 1300D lacks such a headphone port.

 The A7 III is a recent model that features in the current product line-up of Sony.
-In contrast, the 1300D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1300D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1300D was succeeded by the Canon 2000D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 1300D or the Sony A7 III – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 1300D: